dij0s/PETAL/thesis/bachelor_thesis.typ

 Therefore, it is applied to the paired scores of the larger and smaller configurations with the one-sided alternative hypothesis that the larger configuration significantly outperforms the smaller one.
 The resulting p-value is 0.009, indicating a statistically significant difference between the two configurations considering a 5% confidence level.

 The null hypothesis is hence rejected and confirms the alternative hypothesis: the larger configuration, indeed, outperforms the smaller configuration in a per-prompt basis.
-This confirms the initial expectation that larger language models, incorporated into the AI agent solution, yield higher quality scores.
+This confirms the initial expectation that larger language models, incorporated into the AI agent solution, yield better results.

-// faire un test statistique démontrant que par critère meilleur pour large configuration
+With that in mind, it is interesting to

-// parler de sur-représentation des queries actionable
+// expliquer pq telle différence dans les résultats
 // pros and cons
 // PAS ASSEZ DE SAMPLES POUR COMPARER SI EXPERT NOTE MIEUX SUR LES ACTIONABLE MAIS ASSESS INDICATEUR SUR G-EVAL
 // volatilité larger ??